SamuelDixxon/Running-Analytics/Analysis-1/README.md

 This scatter graph is also accompanied by an interesting histogram on each respective axis, which provides insight to how the data is distributed in the representative sample.
 ### Script Details
+The script has two main portions.
+The first portion gathers user-specific data from the strava API.
+The second uses the data gathered to do some animated plotting.

 ### Results